Resentment builds in Libya's devastated Sirte

 A week after it fell to fighters with the National Transitional Council (NTC), Sirte still looks like a ghost town.
 Most of its 100,000 residents had fled the fighting.

-On Thursday, some volunteers were seen sweeping rubble and broken glass on streets lined with burned cars and damaged buildings.
+Thursday, some volunteers were seen sweeping rubble and broken glass on streets lined with burnt cars and damaged buildings.
 Others helped medical workers search for the dead.

 In some areas, the stench from rotting corpses covered with flies forced medical workers to wear masks.
-Parts of bodies burned beyond recognition were put in plastic bags.
+Parts of bodies burnt beyond recognition were put in plastic bags.

 "EXECUTION"